On this page

 From time to time, border control posts may be instructed to vary the rate of checking and type of sampling because of known problems in the exporting country.

-The level of physical checks is laid down in Annex II of retained Regulation (EU) 2019/2129 and varies between 1 % and 30% depending on the product type.
+The level of physical checks is laid down in the DEFRA risk categorisation websites detailed above and varies between 1 % and 30% depending on the product type.
 For certain products where there is a known health risk DEFRA may prescribe a higher level of checking which may include compulsory sampling.

-On satisfactory completion of the official controls at the BCP, consignments may be released for free circulation in Great Britain .
+On satisfactory completion of the official controls at the BCP, consignments may be released for import into Great Britain or for transit.

-Products failing to satisfy import conditions may be re-dispatched to a country outside the European Economic Area.
+Products failing to satisfy import conditions may be re-dispatched to a country outside Great Britain subject to our agreement.

 If the consignment is deemed to be a risk to human or animal health, or where the person responsible for the consignment fails to comply with a direction to re-dispatch, it must instead be sent for destruction.